katossky/katossky.github.io/_posts/2016-05-16-first-importation-of-the-track.md

 <aside>
   <img src="/img/screenshots/2016-05-16-holes-near-hamar.png">
   <p class='legend'><strong>Small holes in the itineray near Hamar (Norway). </strong>OpenStreetMap is not complete and there exist many small or big holes in the itinerary, many of which cannot be fixed in an automated way.
-Normally, <a href="https://wiki.openstreetmap.org/wiki/Routing">routes should be continuous</a> but is dependant on the good will of each and every map editor.</p>
+Normally, <a href="https://wiki.openstreetmap.org/wiki/Routing">routes should be continuous</a> but the implementation of this policy is dependant on the good will of each and every map editor.</p>
 </aside>

 <aside>